alfy16/ALFchemY-MolPLACER/README.md

 For a video tutorial, visit the following link:
 <a href="https://www.youtube.com/watch?v=r90rVmjztp8&t=8s">MolPlacer Tutorial</a>

 Please note that I am a beginner in coding and there are chances that the code can have some bugs.
-So if you find any issues with MolPLACER, please feel free to contact me via email:alfysmail@gmail.com